 Community service projects are acts of kindness and important ways to help something or someone right now.
 They are commonly "one and done" activities.
-Performing community something to Remember: Collecting, beautifying, decorating, and cleaning can be part of a Take Action project; however these activities are not stand-alone Gold Award projects.
-Stay focused on unique solutions with long-term relief.

-service almost always multiplies efforts that are already in place.
+Performing community service almost always multiplies efforts that are already in place.
 Examples include collecting food for an existing food pantry, providing clothing or toiletries to people who have suffered a disaster, cleaning up a run-down playground, or picking up trash at a park, forest, or beach.